DataChefHQ/aws-data-landing-zone/API.md

 DataLandingZoneClient.notificationTopicArn(scope: Construct, id: string)
 ```

+Fetches the notification topic ARN from the SSM Parameter Store.

 ###### `scope`<sup>Required</sup> <a name="scope" id="@DataChefHQ/data-landing-zone.DataLandingZoneClient.notificationTopicArn.parameter.scope"></a>

 - *Type:* constructs.Construct

+The scope of the construct.

 ---

 ###### `id`<sup>Required</sup> <a name="id" id="@DataChefHQ/data-landing-zone.DataLandingZoneClient.notificationTopicArn.parameter.id"></a>

 - *Type:* string

+The id of the construct.

 ---